 I started my career as a virtual assistant (VA), and now I have a virtual team helping me.
-My team members represent five different states and several different time zones across the country.
+My team members represent multiple states and several different time zones across the country.
 It can be quite a task keeping everyone on the same page.
 Fortunately, we have plenty of tools at our disposal that allow us to stay connected and coordinated.
 Here are my personal favorites.

 1. Zoom: Zoom is a web and video conferencing tool that allows far-flung employees, assistants, or independent contractors to virtually “sit in” on important meetings.
 The free plan accommodates unlimited meetings up to 40 minutes in duration with as many as 50 separate attendees.
 Need more time or have more people?
 Paid plans start as low as $14.99 per month.

 2. GoToMeeting: GoToMeeting is a simple solution to an often complicated problem.
 Handle your business over the phone (you can choose between toll-based or VoIP), or via HD video conferencing.
 You can launch meetings from just about anywhere, share screens, and even record meetings for those who can’t be present at the time.
 GoToMeeting does charge for its services; however, a free 30-day free trial is available.